 The IB Diploma incorporates varied assessment practices

 Subject Guides identify goals, objectives and assessment criteria for each subject.
 Ongoing assessment tasks, such as written exams and oral presentations, are designed to support and encourage optimum teaching and learning.
 At the end of the second year of the DP, students sit written exams in most subject areas.
-There are no written exams in Visual Arts or Theatre.
-To help prepare students for these written exams, teachers use a variety of tools such as ensuring students practice on questions from previous years’ exams.
+There are no written exams in Visual Arts, Music or Theatre.
+To help prepare students for these written exams, teachers use a variety of tools such as ensuring students practise on questions from previous years’ exams.

 Assessment tasks in the DP measure skills such as analysing and presenting information, evaluating and constructing arguments and solving problems creatively.
 Basic skills are also assessed, including the retention of knowledge and the understanding of key concepts.
-It is important to emphasize that in promoting academic skills, DP assessment promotes intercultural skills and an international outlook.
+It is important to emphasise that in promoting academic skills, DP assessment promotes intercultural skills and an international outlook.

 Internal versus External Assessment